logo

 1. Earn a degree or certificate in paralegal studies.

-Paralegals and legal assistants typically complete one of the many paralegal programs in Idaho to gain a certificate, an associate degree, or a bachelor’s degree.
-Though there are no mandated minimum educational requirements in the state, paralegal candidates and legal assistants are strongly encouraged to seek formal education in the field.
-The American Bar Association (ABA) has not approved programs in the state as of December 2021, but there are many.1
+Paralegals and legal assistants typically complete one of the many paralegal programs in Idaho to gain a paralegal certificate, an associate degree in paralegal studies, or a paralegal bachelor’s degree.
+No paralegal programs in the state are approved by the American Bar Association (ABA).1

 2. Gain experience.

-Many paralegal programs in the state will include on-the-job training, which may be in the form of internships or job shadowing.
-Gaining real-world experience in the paralegal field can give candidates a competitive advantage when it comes to securing entry-level paralegal jobs.
+Some paralegals begin their careers as legal document preparers or legal secretaries, and work their way up the career ladder.
+Many paralegal programs in Idaho offer on-the-job training opportunities, such as internships or job shadowing.
+Gaining real-world experience in the paralegal field can give candidates a competitive advantage.
 Law firms, government agencies, and corporate in-house legal offices may also offer internship experiences for paralegal candidates.

 3. Seek certification, if desired.

 Professional paralegal certification at the state or national level is a great way to become more competitive in the job market and can lead to higher salaries.
-Obtaining certification is voluntary in Idaho, but it can be highly desirable for employers who are seeking knowledgeable and committed paralegal candidates.
+Certification is voluntary in Idaho, but employers seeking knowledgeable and committed paralegal candidates may prefer those with paralegal credentials.

 Search Paralegal Programs